-Electrical Power Generators Selection Guide
+Electrical Power Generators Information

 Generators produce electricity from mechanical inputs through the physical process of electromagnetic induction.
-In their simplest form generators harness mechanical energy by rotating a coil through a magnetic field or electromagnets around a fixed coil in order to induce an electrical current.
+In their simplest form, generators harness mechanical energy by rotating a coil through a magnetic field or electromagnets around a fixed coil in order to induce an electrical current.

-Electromagnetic induction was discovered by Michael Faraday in 1830 and the physical process that produces an electromotive force (emf) can best be explained by Faraday's Law of Electromagnetic Induction:
+Electromagnetic induction was discovered by Michael Faraday in 1830 and the physical process that produces an electromotive force (EMF) can best be explained by Faraday's Law of Electromagnetic Induction:

 Electromotive Force (EMF)